Cricket-Bangladesh close in on shock win after Ebadot rattles NZ | Sports-Games

 Cricket-Bangladesh close in on shock win after Ebadot rattles NZ

+"Ross and Rachin will have to start the innings off again and play nice and straight," he said.
+"Tomorrow we've got to play a positive style of cricket, making sure we are scoring a few runs, not just trying to bat the day out."
+Earlier, Bangladesh resumed on 401-6 and the lower order batted 20-odd overs before being all out for 458 in the first match of the two-test series.
+Number eight batsman Mehidy Hasan made 47 while Trent Boult (4-85) and Neil Wagner (3-101) claimed the bulk of the wickets for the hosts.

+Bangladesh looked to be closing in on a shock victory over world test champions New Zealand after Ebadot Hossain's three-wicket burst in the final session of the fourth day reduced the hosts to 147-5 in the opening match in Mount Maunganui on Tuesday.

 After four of Bangladesh's top six batsmen struck fifties to earn them a first-innings lead of 130, Ebadot (4-39) wrecked New Zealand's top order to put the tourists on the brink of a major upset despite their poor catching on the penultimate day.
-Ross Taylor, playing his last test series, was batting on 37 with all-rounder Rachin Ravindra on six at the other end.
+Ross Taylor, playing his last test series, was batting on 37 with all-rounder Rachin Ravindra on six at the other end, with New Zealand 17 runs ahead with five wickets remaining.

+"We are in a good position but we are not overexcited," Bangladesh wicketkeeper Liton Das told reporters.
+"We still have to take five wickets conceding as few runs as possible because batting won't be easy tomorrow because of the variable bounce."

+New Zealand batting coach Luke Ronchi said Taylor and Ravindra could not afford to be negative on the final day.
+"Ross and Rachin will have to start the innings off again and play nice and straight," he said.

 Number eight batsman Mehidy Hasan made 47 while Trent Boult (4-85) and Neil Wagner (3-101) claimed the bulk of the wickets for the hosts.
 Bangladesh returned to claim two wickets in the second session to put New Zealand under pressure.